dotnet/runtime/docs/design/features/host-tracing.md

 typedef void (__cdecl *error_writer_fn)(const pal::char_t* message);
 ```

-The `message` parameter is a standard `NUL` terminated string.
+The `message` parameter is a standard `NULL` terminated string.
 The memory for it is owned by the caller (so some of the hosting components, it may not be just `hostfxr`) and it's only valid for the duration of the call to the error writer callback.

 ## Implementation notes